Azure/azure-sdk-for-python/doc/dev/mgmt/multiapi.md

 ## Possible improvements

 Current implementation assumes operation group are unique, and as discussed it's not always the case.
 Also, this limitation has impact on intellisense right now.
 Example, if a user types `compute_client.virtual_machines.` and hit the intellisense shortcut, users won't see any suggestions.
 It's because the `virtual_machines` property is dynamic and can change depending of dynamic configuration.

-To improve intellisense and allow operation level profile, the concept would be to make the [operation mixin multi-api concept](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/network/azure-mgmt-network/azure/mgmt/network/_operations_mixin.py) applicable to operation groups as well.
-I estimate this work to a week of dev-ish.